 They liven up vignettes and make it feel warm and cozy.

-If you don’t have anything, start collecting faux pumpkins, small sprigs, bunches, and garlands that you can tuck in around your home.
+If you don’t have anything, start collecting faux pumpkins, small sprigs, bunches, and garlands that you can tuck around your home.

-They can be found at Hobby Lobby, Michael’s, Amazon, etc. and many local small shops.
+They can be found at Hobby Lobby, Michael’s, Amazon, etc., and many local small shops.

 I have been working on my faux collection for a few years so if you don’t have anything, start small and just add items to your collection, little by little.

-They will be coming indoors in a few weeks.
+Right now, my indoor plants are still vacationing outdoors.
+But they will be coming indoors in a few weeks.

 So my fall decor does not have much in the way of live plants yet.